 Who we are

 The Network acts as a hub for UK-based people currently participating in Rights of Nature related campaigns, research, and creative projects.
-It is hosted by Moral Imaginations.
 We are a multidisciplinary group, composed of academics, activists, creatives, organisers, lawyers, and many others whose efforts blur the lines between fields.

 Current members of this group form part of organisations and grassroots groups including the Anima Mundi Law Initiative, Client Earth, Ecoforensic, Environmental Law Foundation, Lawyers for Nature, Love Our Ouse, Moral Imaginations, Opus Independents, the pollen project and the Soil Association.
 This Network is also intimately connected with the emergent River Rights Network and working to build enduring relationships with other related initiatives.
 We also have members doing research and teaching at Institutions including the Open University, SOAS, and the Universities of Cambridge, Essex, Dundee, Reading, Sussex and Southampton.